EmanuelAlmirante/Tamanna_Tech_Challenge/README.md

 • Manual tests

 We need to define test scenarios and/or objectives in order to decide how are we going to test it; Depending on each scenario, we may need to choose a different approach.

-#### Manual vs Automated Tests

-When deciding between manual and automated tests, we need to consider the following:

-- How much time are willing to spend with the test runs?

-Manual testing is more time-consuming, since it is performed by human resources;

-On the other hand, automatic tests take less time to run, since a software tool executes the tests (and we can let the tests run overnight);

-- If we are going to automate, how much effort will be needed to implement these tests/scripts?

-Some automated tests can take too much time to develop, so maybe we need to find a middle point between the two approaches.

-- How many times are we going to run a specific test?

-This is a very important point to consider: tests that need to be run more often are more likely candidates to be automated.

-In short, manual testing is best suited to the following areas/scenarios:

-• Exploratory Testing:

-This type of testing requires the tester’s knowledge, experience, analytical/logical skills, creativity, and intuition.
-The test is characterized here by poorly written specification documentation, and/or a short time for execution.
-We need the human skills to execute the testing process in this scenario.

-• Usability Testing:

-This is an area in which we need to measure how user-friendly, efficient, or convenient the software or product is for the end users.
-Here, human observation is the most important factor, so a manual approach is preferable.

-• Ad-hoc Testing:

-In this scenario, there is no specific approach.
-It is a totally unplanned method of testing where the understanding and insight of the tester is the only important factor.

-#### Defining Test Cases

-“A TEST CASE is a set of conditions or variables under which a tester will determine whether a system under test satisfies requirements or works correctly”.

-In other words, a test case is a single executable test which a tester carries out.
-It guides them through the steps of the test.
-You can think of a test case as a set of step-by-step instructions to verify something behaves as it is required to behave.

-The process of developing test cases can also help find problems in the requirements or design of an application.

-Test cases definition can begin at the same time as the development.

-A test case usually contains, but is not limited to:

-• Title

-• Description

-• Test steps

-• Expected result

-• Actual result (once tested)

-This can be done using a test document (i.e., xlsx) or a test management tool.

-#### Types of Tests

-After defining the test cases, we can decide in which kind of testing we’ll use.

-Test cases that will be automated will likely fall in one of these categories:

-- Unit tests:

-The goal of Unit Testing is to isolate each part of the program and show that the individual parts are correct.

-Due to the modular nature of the unit testing, we can test parts of the project without waiting for others to be completed.

-May require the use of stubs/mocks.

-- Integration Tests:

-In Integration Testing, individual software modules are integrated logically and tested as a group.

-A typical software project consists of multiple software modules, coded by different programmers.

-Integration Testing focuses on checking data communication amongst these modules.

-These broader tests are used to test the app's infrastructure and whole framework, often including the following components:

-Database, File system, Request-response pipeline

-- System Tests:

-Testing the fully integrated applications including external peripherals in order to check how components interact with one another and with the system as a whole.
-This is also called End to End testing scenario.
-GUI testing falls in this kind of tests.

-- Another type of test that we need to take into account is Regression Testing:

-Regression Testing is defined as a type of software testing to confirm that a recent program or code change has not adversely affected existing features.

-Regression Testing is nothing but full or partial selection of already executed test caseswhich are re-executed to ensure existing functionalities work fine.

-This testing is done to make sure that new code changes should not have side effects on the existing functionalities.
-It ensures that old code still works once the new code changes are done.

 #### Best Practices